-Owning a pet is expensive and can be even more so if your pet is
+Owning a pet is expensive, and can be even more so if your pet

-sick or injured and needs veterinary care.
-Pet insurance can help
+gets sick or injured and needs veterinary care.
+Pet insurance can

-to cover these costs, but always check what is and isn't covered
+help to cover these costs, but always check what is and isn't

 What is pet insurance?

 insurers cover other animals as well.
-Most policies have limits of
+Most policies have limits on

-what they will pay out each year and for each condition and if your
+what they will pay out each year and for each condition.
+If your

-difference.
-This type of insurance needs to be renewed each year
+This type of insurance needs to be renewed each year, so check

-and the policy terms and conditions can change and the premiums can
+the policy terms and conditions before you renew, as these can

 Pet insurance policies typically cover:

-- Accident only - This covers vet costs where
+- Accident only - covers vet costs where your

-- Accident and illness - This covers vet costs
+- Accident and illness - covers vet costs for

 - Accident and illness plus routine and preventative

-care - This covers routine vaccinations and worming
+care - covers routine vaccinations and worming treatments

-treatments as well as vet costs for accidents and illnesses
+as well as vet costs for accidents and illnesses.

 Pet age limits

-New policies are generally not available for older pets (between
+Some new policies are not available for older pets (between 7

-7 and 9 years of age and above, depending on the policy terms).
+and 9 years of age and above, depending on the policy terms).
+Once

-insurance, you will probably not be able to switch to another
+insurance, you may not be able to switch to another insurer or

 Breeds make a difference